Valentina or the Serenity

 About the Director

-Mexican Academy Award for best first feature just after a successful festival run premiering at Miami International Film Festival and Rotterdam.
-Valentina or the Serenity, her second feature, premiered at the Toronto International Film Festival.
+In 2021, Ángeles Cruz’s feature film debut, Nudo Mixteco (2021), won the Mexican Academy Award for best first feature just after a successful festival run, premiering at the Miami International Film Festival and Rotterdam.
+Valentina or the Serenity (Valentina o la serenidad, 2023), her second feature, premiered at the Toronto International Film Festival.

-Throughout her career, she has obtained recognition from various festivals around the world, which have rewarded her work carried out mainly in the community from which she originates.
+Throughout her career, Ángeles Cruz has obtained recognition from various festivals around the world, which have rewarded her work carried out mainly in the community from which she originates.

 Notes on Film